What are school hours?

 Can I visit or volunteer at the school during school hours?

-• CORI forms must be filled out prior to any volunteering takes place.
+• CORI forms must be filled out prior to ANY volunteering takes place.